Blog

 Making your decision

 Zuora is one of the top billing platforms available and offers subscription businesses an effective, customisable way to manage billing and payments.
 It is more targeted at the enterprise or mid-market, so you should start considering Zuora if you are reaching larger amount of recurring revenues.
 That said, Zuora doesn't do everything.
 For example, you will need to consider a platform to sell subscriptions across all your channels.
-Luckily, Limio, a startup based in London, is one of Zuora’s technology partners that offers integrated commerce with Zuora.
+Luckily, Limio, a startup based in London, is one of Zuora’s technology partners and offers integrated commerce for Zuora.

 With Limio for Salesforce, our omnichannel CPQ, sales teams can quote and sell seamlessly alongside digital and partner channels, ensuring consistency across every customer journey.
 Together, Limio Commerce and Limio for Salesforce enable you to sell subscriptions and products through any channel — web, sales-assisted or reseller — without extra work.